Swapnil0895/Zomato-Restaurant-Vs-Cusomer-Satisfaction-Analysis---Tableau/README.md

 # Zomato Restaurant Analysis vs Customer Satisfaction

-This Tableau project provides a detailed visual analysis of Zomato’s restaurant data across 15 countries and 9,551 cities.
-It explores key metrics such as average customer ratings, online delivery trends, table booking percentages, and restaurant distribution by country, city, and financial periods.
-The dashboard also reflects restaurant popularity and trends in pricing buckets.
+This project presents an interactive Tableau dashboard analyzing Zomato’s global restaurant data across 15 countries and over 9,500 cities.
+The goal is to uncover insights around customer satisfaction, restaurant availability, and service features like online delivery and table booking.

-## 📊 Key Insights
+## 📊 Key Insights & Features

-- **Average Rating:** Global average rating is 2.89; Philippines tops with 4.47.
-- **Restaurant Presence:** India leads with 8,652 restaurants, followed by the US and Canada.
+- **Customer Satisfaction**
+  Analyze average restaurant ratings across countries.
+Philippines and Turkey lead in average ratings, while India shows the widest spread in user feedback.

+- **Service Preferences**
-- **Service Features:** Only 25.66% offer online delivery, while 12.12% support table booking.
+  Visuals show that only 25.66% of restaurants offer online delivery, and just 12.12% support table booking.

-- **Growth Trends:** Visualized by quarter and financial month from 2010–2018.
+- **Restaurant Spread**
+  Explore restaurant counts by country, city, and month, highlighting operational trends and market penetration.

-- **Rating Buckets:** Most restaurants fall between 251–500 INR pricing.
+- **Rating Distribution**
-- **Top-Rated Restaurants:** Displayed by average user rating.
+  Rating breakdowns reveal customer perception patterns and identify areas with low-rated or top-performing restaurants.

+- **Time-Based Analysis**
+  Tracks restaurant openings over time, segmented by quarter, to evaluate growth patterns between 2010 and 2018.

+- **Price Bucket Segmentation**
+  Restaurants categorized by price range — with the majority falling between ₹251–₹500 — aiding in pricing strategy evaluation.

+- **Top Performing Restaurants**
+  Displays the most highly rated restaurants by name and rating for direct comparison.

-## 🧩 Tools Used
+## 🧰 Tools Used
 - Tableau Public
-- Excel (for data preprocessing)
+- Microsoft Excel (for data preparation)

-## 📁 Dataset
+## 🗂️ Data Source
-- Zomato restaurant metadata across multiple countries.
+The dataset includes Zomato restaurant metadata from multiple countries, covering ratings, services offered, location details, and financial information.

-- Processed for KPIs such as rating, city-wise distribution, booking and delivery options.
+## 📌 About the Project

+This project was created to strengthen my data visualization skills by analyzing real-world data and identifying KPIs relevant to customer satisfaction and business decision-making.
+It demonstrates dashboard storytelling, filter usage, and visual clarity using Tableau.

 ## 📌 Dashboard Preview
 ![Dashboard Preview 1](Dashboard%20preview%201.png)